Linearly Qualified Types: Generic inference for capabilities and uniqueness: Background: Linear Haskell

 From the perspective of the programmer, this is unwanted boilerplate.
-Using shadowing is a trick that hides an underlying problem that should not exist: it is not the handle that should be consumed by \ensuremath{\Varid{readLine}} at all.
-Rather, it is its implicit state as a handle for an open file that should be consumed exactly once.
-Once this open state is consumed, the handle can no longer be read from or closed without triggering a compile time error.
+Minimizing such boilerplate is the main aim of this paper.
+Our approach is to let the array be non-linear, and let its capabilities (\emph{i.e.} having read or write access) be \emph{linear constraints}.
+Once these capabilities are consumed, the array can no longer be read from or written to without triggering a compile time error.

+A further drawback of today's Linear Haskell is that the programmer cannot restrict how a linear function is used.
+For example, suppose we want to use linear types to create a pure interface to arrays that supports in-place mutation; the interface is safe only if we guarantee that arrays cannot be aliased.
+Because the result of a hypothetical \ensuremath{\Varid{newArray}} function can be stored in an unrestricted variable (of multiplicity $ \multiplicityfont{ \omega } $), the linearity system cannot prevent its aliasing.
+Instead, \citet[Fig.~2]{LinearHaskell} use a continuation-passing style to enforce non-aliasing.

-\subsection{Working With Linear Constraints}
+\section{Working With Linear Constraints}

+\jp{Why is this here?
+This current presentation is stuttering.
+IMO.
+It should go back somewhere in sec.
+4.}